appl-team/appl/README.md

 def greeting(name: str):
     f"Hello World!
 My name is {name}."  # Add text to the prompt return gen()  # call the default LLM with the current prompt
+    # or specify the LLM name, for example: gen("gpt-4o-mini")

 print(greeting("APPL"))  # call `greeting` as a normal Python function
 ```